Morwenn/poplar-heap/README.md

 *Complexity:* O(`last - first`).

-## Poplar heap
+# Poplar heap

+### Poplars

-Poplar sort is a heapsort-like algorithm derived from smoothsort that builds of forest of specific trees named "poplars" before sorting them.
+Poplar sort is a heapsort-like algorithm derived from smoothsort that builds a forest of specific trees named "poplars" before sorting them.
 The structure in described as follows in the original *Smoothsort Revisited* paper:

 > Let us first define a heap to be a binary tree having its maximal element in the root and having two subtrees each of